jia-xinyu/jia-xinyu.github.io/_projects/4_project.md

     Monocoque manufacture.
 From left to right, they are the positive mold, negative mold, and autoclave.
 </div>

 I appreciated working with some optimistic guys at that time.
-We overcame many difficulties and succeeded!
+We overcame many difficulties and made it!

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">